 You don’t need a promotion or a birthday to gather some pals together.
-Emma Clifton makes the case for celebrating, right now, just because.
+Emma Clifton makes the case to celebrate right now, just because.

 A few months ago, I got the second-hand bargain of my life at an antiques shop in Nelson.
 I knew it was good because my mum has an eye for good antiques, after a life-time of collecting them and also helping run an antique store.
 “Buy them immediately before they change their mind,” she whispered to me as I moved towards the counter, clutching a set of Waterford crystal glasses (for $125) in my hands.